PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 {% hint style="info" %}
 Power settings will work for the standard GPIO Actor, the GPIO PWM actor and MQTT Actors.

 If the standard GPIO Actor is set to 100% it will work like a regular GPIO Actor.
 If the power is changed, the actor will balance the on / off state for the SamplingTime defined in the hardware setting.
-Tihs parameter can be set to 2 or 5 seconds.
+This parameter can be set to 2 or 5 seconds.

 **Example:** Sampling time is set to 5 seconds.
 Actor power is set to 60%.
 The actor will be switched on every 5 seconds for 3 seconds and off for 2 seconds.